 - ACE Fitness – provides online courses for individuals seeking professions in fitness.
 Earn 8% commission on successful referrals.

 Which affiliate programs you promote wholly depends on your niche audience.
 If you have a predominantly women-based audience, check out this list of affiliate programs for women in fitness.
-Other possible niches affiliate promotions could be home gyms, bodybuilding, outdoor fitness, triathlon training, and many other possibilities!
+Other possible niches affiliate promotions could be home gyms, bodybuilding, outdoor fitness, triathlon training, sports, and many other possibilities!

 How Do Fitness Bloggers Earn Ad Revenue?